Who wouldn’t want their travel to be tax-deductible?

 Since Andrew had more business days than he did personal days, the trip can be deemed a business trip, making the travel to-and-from deductible.
 Thursday, Friday, Monday and Tuesday are all business days.
 In this example, Saturday and Sunday are personal days, and the expenses on those days are not business-related so they’re not tax-deductible.

 The key to ensuring that your trip is covered and free from future headaches is to document your expenses well.
 If by chance you are audited, documentation gives clear evidence that what’s on your tax return is truly a tax-deductible transaction.
 Keep good records as evidence of your tax-deductible expenses; I personally like to keep photo of receipts rather than physical paper copies.

-Make the most of your next trip by planning in advance so you can take advantage of the write-off strategies available to you.
-If you are interested in learning more about travel deductions or tax strategies for your real estate business, reach out, we’d love to hear from you!
+Make the most of business trip tax deductions by planning your next trip in advance so you can take advantage of the write-off strategies available to you.
+If you are interested in learning more about business travel deductions or tax strategies for your real estate business, reach out, we’d love to hear from you!